Archives and Collections

-The Photo Archive contains photographs of every aspect of the game of baseball.
+The Photo Archives contains photographs of every aspect of the game of baseball.
 It depicts the broad diversity of people on the field, the places they played, and the action of the game.
-The 250,000 photographs housed in the Photo Archive document more than 150 years of baseball history, visually recording the game’s place in American culture.
+The 250,000 photographs housed in the Photo Archives document more than 150 years of baseball history, visually recording the game’s place in American culture.

-The National Baseball Hall of Fame Library archive collections contain a variety of material, including the papers of individuals, records of organizations, scrapbooks, consciously assembled collections of unique material, along with Hall of Fame created ephemera collections.
+The Manuscript Archives contain a variety of material, including the papers of individuals, records of organizations, scrapbooks, consciously assembled collections of unique material, along with Hall of Fame created ephemera collections.
 These collections range in size from a few documents to hundreds of boxes.
-Many of these are fully described by records in ABNER, our online library catalog.
+Many of these are fully described by records in our online library catalog.
 These records include a summary description, and often include links to a more detailed Archival Finding Aid.

-Here is a partial list of original collections held in the archive:
+Here is a partial list of original collections held in the Manuscript Archives: